riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 Notes for me: It also uses the global variable cohortsize.

 ### check_individual_posterior()
 The check_individual_posterior() is a function aimed to compute the posterior probbailty of a probability rv (conjugacy between Beta and Binomial).
-It computes then the probability of being over the toxicity limit (Neuen 0.35 >= 0.25.
-Currently changed to 0.35 >= 0.75).
+It computes then the probability of being over the toxicity limit (Neuen 0.35 >= 0.25).
 The function is used to check, by the arrival of new backfiling patient, the goodness of the posterior probability for the cohort and for the backfilling arms.
 The function returns a boolean variable that is T if the posterior is fine and it is F if the posterior is not fine.

 ### open_cose()